arrawatia/CarND-Vehicle-Detection/README.md

 The feature vectors were normalized to deal with the difference in magnitude of concatenated features.
 The unbalanced number of features between spatial binning, the histogram of colors and HOG, were minimized by dropping the features that were not significant.
 I used the `StandardScaler()` method, from Python's sklearn package to do this.

+The code that does the processing of features is here [model.py L28-L74](https://github.com/arrawatia/CarND-Vehicle-Detection/blob/master/model.py#L28-L74)

-The variables for calculating these features are here : [model.py]()
+The variables for calculating these features are here : [model.py L134-L146](https://github.com/arrawatia/CarND-Vehicle-Detection/blob/master/model.py#L134-L146)

 ### Sliding Window Search